 The leak could be relatively pervasive and take over your unit entirely.
 The leak must be identified and corrected before you will be able to successfully recharge your air conditioning unit.
 Otherwise, you may do long-term damage to the air conditioning unit as a direct result of trying to run the motor and blower without the necessary refrigerant.

 Our air conditioning technicians are fully licensed and insured.
 You can rest assured that our technicians are prepared to handle any type of refrigerant emergency that your system throws at them.
-Give us a call today if you need help recharging your unit and identifying a larger issue.
+Give us a call today if you need ac repair in New Braunfels.